balazskreith/hamok/README.md

 Hamok
 ---

-Light and convenient library to create a simple storage grid.
+Light and convenient library to create a distributed in-memory object storage grid for java.

 ## Quick Start
 ```java